PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 <br />

-### New: Altitiny Cloud support
+### New: Altinity Cloud support

 We've partnered with Altinity to offer a worry-free managed ClickHouse database.
 Altinity is an expert in ClickHouse and data infrastructure and helps large organizations to deploy, manage and scale their PostHog instance.
-If you need to self-host PostHog, but don't want to manage the deployment yourself then Altitiny is the solution for you.
+If you need to self-host PostHog, but don't want to manage the deployment yourself then Altinity is the solution for you.

 Find out more about our Altinity integration in our [Marketplace docs](/marketplace/altinity).